ZetangForward/Bilingual_L-CiteEval-Ultra/README.md

 ## Evaluation

-For evaluation, we provide a quick-start evalutaion framework, which evalute models' ability on metrics:  precision, recall, f1 and cite numbers.
+For evaluation, we provide a quick-start evalutaion framework, which mainly evaluate models' ability on metrics:   f1-answer and f1-cite.

 ### Environment Setup